MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/processing-refunds.md

 - You cannot issue multiple refunds for the same amount within 5 minutes of each other, even for different items.

 - Some [billing suite](https://docs.multisafepay.com/payment-methods/billing-suite/) payment methods require us to provide product ids related to the refunded items.
-When using product variants make sure the variants have different ids from each other and default product otherwise we cannot distinguish what items are refunded.
+When using product variants make sure the variants have different ids from each other and the default product.
+With duplicate ids we cannot distinguish what items need to be refunded.

 For any questions, email the Integration Team at <integration@multisafepay.com>